JoaTH-Team/Cruese-Engine/README.md

 ### Polymod System
 - This engine uses Polymod as the core system to function.

-### HScript-Based System
+### Haxe Scripting
-- You can code the game using the HScript system we developed!
+- This engine support hscript code, you can code haxe as a script!

 ### Lua Scripting (available from v2.0 and above)
 - Yes, you can code in Lua with many functions and variables we provide.